donuts qui coule

 Léa ☁️

-Word juggler for 10 years on various topics, I recently turned to sexology following a training with Mathilde Magnien.
-Passionate about relational mechanisms, here, we will chat in an uninhibited, inclusive, and (a little) funny way.
+A wordsmith for 10 years across a wide range of topics, I recently turned towards sexology following training with Mathilde Magnien.
+Passionate about relational dynamics, here we'll chat in an open-minded, inclusive and (a little) humorous way too.

 Leave a comment